- Limited at my LGS

 9. Splashing – The Rule of Three

 Conventional wisdom is that you want at least 3 sources of a color for every card you splash.
-So if you want to splash Sparring Regimen in your Witherbloom deck, you need three white sources.
-If you want the Regimen and Swords to Plowshares (what a format), you need four white sources.
+So if you want to splash Halana and Alena in your BG deck, you need three red sources.
+If you’re splashing the legendary partners and Rending Flame, you need four red sources.

-One very important note is that you don’t want to just add three Plains to your mana base and call it good.
+One very important note is that you don’t want to just add three Mountains to your deck and call it good.
 Your mana base will be horrendous, you won’t draw your primary or secondary colors consistently, and you won’t have any fun.
-If you have an Environmental Sciences and a Letter of Acceptance, though, you can count those as white sources and only add one Plains to your deck.
+If you have an Evolving Wilds and a Weaver of Blossoms, though, you can count those as red sources and only add one Mountain to your deck.

 My personal bar for splashing cards is high because the cost of a potentially dead card is significant.
-I’ll jump through a couple hoops to splash Swords to Plowshares if my deck is light on removal, but I won’t compromise my power base to splash it if I’m otherwise loaded with removal spells.
+I’ll jump through a couple hoops to splash Rending Flame if my deck is light on removal, but I won’t compromise my mana base to splash it if I’m otherwise loaded with removal spells.
 Not being able to cast your cards obviously hurts your win percentage, but it’s also incredibly un-fun.
 I’ve lost plenty of long, complicated games that were really enjoyable.
 I’ve never lost a game with uncastable cards in hand and thought it was fun.
 Those games are miserable.
-I’ll hit the frowny face button every time Arena asks if I enjoyed myself.

 In general, you want your splash cards to be impactful later in the game.
-It’s usually incorrect to splash for something like a 2-drop, even a very good one, because your chances of playing it on turn 2 are so slim.
-This isn’t true for removal spells like Doom Blade which are equally good on turn 2 or turn 20.
+It’s usually incorrect to splash for something like a 2-drop, even a very good one, because your chances of playing it on turn two are so slim.
+This isn’t true for removal spells like Fierce Retribution which can be good on turn two or turn 20.

 Watch Ben Stark’s stream.
-You’ll see him draft slightly less powerful cards that are in his colors instead of a potential splash card like clockwork.
+You’ll see him draft slightly less powerful cards that are in his colors instead of a potential splash card every single time.

 Dr. Karsten and the math on splashing: To Splash or Not to Splash in Limited